cwgough/CS411-B36-Project/README.md

 npm install react-scripts
 npm install reactjs-popup
 ```

+In a perfect world, all of these packages would be "packaged" (haha) into a `requirements.txt` file that could be installed in one large batch.
+Unfortunately, we did not have time to implement that quality-of-life feature.

+Please note also that, unless you have access to our environment variables, nothing will work.
+An env.TEMPLATE has been included for your reference; if you wish to run the app yourself, please contact cwgough@bu.edu.

 ## Running the app
 If you simply wish to launch the server (e.g., for testing purposes), run `npm start` from the `/backend` folder.
 To launch the entire application, run `npm run dev` from the `/backend` folder.